 This can set fire to the Alarm and damage the house.
-We do not recommend testing with smoke or heat as the results can be misleading unless special apparatus is used.
-When you press the Test button it simulates the effect of smoke in a Smoke Alarm and heat in a Heat Alarm which they could experience in a real fire.
-So, there is no need to test either Alarms with smoke or heat.
+We do not recommend testing with smoke as the results can be misleading unless special apparatus is used.

+When you press the Test button it simulates the effect of smoke in a Smoke Alarm which it could experience in a real fire.
+So, there is no need to test it with smoke.

-5.2 Test/Hush Button to Control Nuisance Alarms
+5.2 Test/Hush Button to Control Nuisance alarms